-Equipped with this resource-efficient methodology, we explore practical implementations of such greedy gradient-free adaptive algorithms on quantum devices.
-For our first numerical experiment, we consider the ground state preparation of an open boundary, one-dimensional transverse-field Ising model.
+To explore the suitability of our proposal, we compare our GGA-VQE algorithm with ADAPT-VQE for some simple molecular systems using an High-Performance Computing (HPC) emulator that includes statistical noise from sampling.
+For such weakly correlated system, we see a marked improvement over the ADAPT-VQE results.
+Encouraged by the results of these HPC simulations, we next consider the ground state preparation of an open boundary, one-dimensional transverse-field Ising model on a real quantum device.
 We show that for Ising Hamiltonians of this nature, using a minimal hardware-efficient operator pool \cite{tang2021qubit}, each iteration of the GGA-VQE algorithm requires measuring only \emph{five} observables on quantum circuits, regardless of the system size (i.e., the number of qubits involved).
 As a proof of concept, we run the GGA-VQE algorithm for such an Ising model on a 25-qubit register on a state-of-the-art, trapped ion quantum computer and successfully achieve a ground state fidelity of over $98\%$.